RahafMuwaed/Saudi-Aramco-2222.SR-PySpark-Power-BI-Analysis/README.md

 To make the dashboard more interactive, we use:

 1. **Year Slicer**
-   -Field: `Year`
+   - Field: `Year`
-   -Type: list
+   - Type: list (radio buttons)
-   -Effect: filters the monthly line chart and other visuals to a single year.
+   - Effect: filters the monthly line chart and other visuals to a single year.

 ---